slamborne/bower-phaser/README.md

 # bower-phaser

-The source for this package is in the [main Phaser repo](https://github.com/photonstorm/phaser).
+The unofficial bower package that is simply a duplication of the `phaser/build` folder.

+All code is authored by Richard Davey.
+Copyright (c) 2014 Photon Storm Ltd. Licensed under the MIT License Source for this package is from [photonstorm/phaser/build](https://github.com/photonstorm/phaser/tree/master/build)

 ## Install